etxnija/arduinoyun_temp/README.md

 Check the temperature and humidity in any room.

 # Arduino YUN to give the temperature in any room.
 A little application that used a DHT22 temperature sensor attached to a Arduino YUN using a combination of the bridge librarary and node.js application.

 The node.js part is not really nessesary but I had two reason to add node.js
 * I'm in the process of learning node.js
 * as I started to write arduino code it was a lot of string manipulation to make the web pages.
+* why reimplement something that's working.
+I did look into using bridge with node directly, but didn't like how the solution turned out.
+But check out this - http://www.tigoe.com/pcomp/code/arduinowiring/1216/

 So I deceided to add node.js so that the arduino sketch become as simple as possiblre and then adding the website parts with node.js.

+The sketch is based on the bridge exmaple: http://arduino.cc/en/Tutorial/Bridge

 ## Parts
 * Arduino YUN - http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN